CluedIn-io/CluedIn.Documentation/docs/040-integration/data-sources/140-ingest-data.md

 After you ingest the data, it is displayed on the **Preview** tab as a table.

 If you want to focus on specific columns and hide the others, select **Column Options**, and then clear the checkboxes next to the columns that you want to hide from the table.

+After you create the mapping for the data set, each column header will contain the vocabulary key to which the original field is mapped.
+You can view the number of duplicates in each field.

+**To view duplicates**

+- In the column header, select the vertical ellipsis button, and then select **View duplicates**.

+    The **Duplicates Preview** pane opens, where you can view the following information:

+    - Number of duplicates in the data set.

+    - Which values are duplicates.

+    - Occurrences of duplicates – for each duplicate value, the pane displays how many times it occurs within the data set.